 Resources and Credits

 This page outlines the Websites containing the Live Linux distributions, emulation software, boot tools, extraction software, and other resources that might be used in our Pendrivelinux tutorials.
-In addition to these resources, those that have volunteered their work are listed as well.
-This list is being provided to give credit to these resources!
+In addition to these resources, credits have been given to those who have volunteered their time and work.

 Linux® is a registered Trademark of Linus Torvalds.
 The registered trademark Linux® is being used pursuant to a sub-license from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.
 LMI Registration Sublicense number: 20080223-0137